-Pursuant to the requirements of the Securities Act of 1933, as amended, CNinsure Inc. certifies that it has reasonable grounds to believe that it meets all of the requirements for filing Form F-3 and has duly caused this Amendment No. 1 to the registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in Guangzhou, People's Republic of China on November 19, 2009.
+Pursuant to the requirements of the Securities Act of 1933, as amended, CNinsure Inc. certifies that it has reasonable grounds to believe that it meets all of the requirements for filing Form F-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in Guangzhou, People's Republic of China on November 5, 2009.